 Read County Magazine article spotlighting DWI Courts

-INFORMATION PROVIDED ON THIS WEBSITE IS A RESEARCH TOOL AND NOT THE COUNSEL OF AN ATTORNEY.
+THIS WEBSITE IS A RESEARCH TOOL AND NOT THE COUNSEL OF AN ATTORNEY.
 THIS WEBSITE IS NOT A SUBSTITUTE FOR THE ADVICE OF AN ATTORNEY.
-It is provided without warranty of any kind and, as with any research tool, should be double checked against relevant statutes, case law, attorney general opinions and advice of legal counsel e.g., your county attorney.
-Each public officer is responsible for determining duties of the office or position held.
-Any question regarding your duties should be directed to competent legal counsel for a written opinion.
+It is provided without warranty of any kind and, as with any research tool, should be double checked against relevant statutes, case law, Attorney General opinions and advice of legal counsel, e.g., your county attorney.
+Each public officer is responsible for determining the duties of the office or position held.
+Any question should be directed to competent legal counsel for a written opinion.